PerformanC/voice/docs/Connection/constructor.md

   - `status` - The status of the audio stream.
 Can be one of the following:
     - `idle` - The audio stream is not playing.
     - `playing` - The audio stream is playing.
-    - `paused` - The audio stream is paused.

 - `sessionId` - The session ID of the connection. `null` if not connected.